What’s the best part about owning a chinchilla?

 I use the metal constructed ramps that come with the cage, along with fleece covers over the bars.

-You can see the covers here (Link to Amazon).
+You can see the covers here.
 However, this is more specifically designed for the Critter Nation cage.

 If you use a different cage, you can use these ramps made of wood to keep your chinchilla safe from slipping their toes between bars or chewing plastic.
 This specific ramp gets the job done for cheap.